fasheng/elfeed-protocol/README.md

                                :autotags (("example.com" comic)))))
 ```

-## Work with elfeed-org
+## Work with elfeed-org and elfeed-autotag

 Since version `0.9.0`, elfeed-protocol could work together with
-elfeed-org without any aditional setup.
+elfeed-org and elfeed-autotag without any aditional setup.

 ## Work with elfeed-summary